Property (T) for groups graded by root systems: Reductions of root systems

 \begin{Lemma} Let $\Phi$ be a root system, $\eta$ a reduction of $\Phi$, and $\Phi'$ the induced root system.
 Let $\{X_{\alpha}\}_{\alpha\in \Phi}$ be a $\Phi$-grading.
 For any $\alpha'\in \Phi'$ put

-Then $\{Y_{\alpha'}\}_{\alpha' \in \Phi'}$ is a $\Phi'$-grading, which will be called the {\it coarsened} grading. \end{Lemma} \begin{proof} This is a direct consequence of the following fact: if $A=\la S_1\ra $ and $B=\la S_2\ra$ are two subgroups of the same group, then $[A,B]$ is contained in the subgroup generated by all possible commutators in $S_1\cup S_2$ of length at least 2 with at least one entry from $S_1$ and $S_2$. \end{proof} A reduction $\eta:\Phi\to\Phi'$ enables us to replace a grading of a given group $G$ by the ``large'' root system $\Phi$ by the coarsened grading by the ``small'' root system $\Phi'$ which may be easier to analyze.
-Since we are mostly interested in strong gradings, we would like to have a sufficient condition on $\eta$ which ensures that the coarsened $\Phi'$-grading is strong under some natural assumption on the initial $\Phi$-grading.
+Then $\{Y_{\alpha'}\}_{\alpha' \in \Phi'}$ is a $\Phi'$-grading, which will be called the \emph{coarsened} grading. \end{Lemma} \begin{proof} This is a direct consequence of the following fact: if $A=\la S_1\ra $ and $B=\la S_2\ra$ are two subgroups of the same group, then $[A,B]$ is contained in the subgroup generated by all possible commutators in $S_1\cup S_2$ of length at least 2 with at least one entry from $S_1$ and $S_2$. \end{proof} A reduction $\eta:\Phi\to\Phi'$ enables us to replace a grading of a given group $G$ by the ``large'' root system $\Phi$ by the coarsened grading by the ``small'' root system $\Phi'$ which may be easier to analyze.
+Note that the root subgroups of the coarsened grading need not generate $G$ since we ``lose'' root subgroups of the initial grading which lie in $\ker \eta$.
+Likewise, since different roots of $\Phi$ may map to the same root of $\Phi'$, the coarsened grading need not be strong even if the initial grading is strong.

+.1cm Since we are mostly interested in strong gradings, we would like to have a natural sufficient condition on $\eta$ and the initial $\Phi$-grading which ensures that the coarsened $\Phi'$-grading is strong.
+If the only assumption on the initial $\Phi$-grading $\{X_{\alpha}\}$ is that it is strong, we would limit ourselves to reductions with trivial kernel (which are not interesting).
+However, if we assume that $\{X_{\alpha}\}$ is $k$-strong for some $k < \rk(\Phi)$, we can let $\eta$ be any $k$-good reduction, as defined below, which is much less restrictive.

-\begin{Definition}\rm Let $k\geq 2$ be an integer.
-A reduction $\eta$ of $\Phi$ to $\Phi'$ is called {\it $k$-good} if \begin{itemize}
+\begin{Definition} Let $k\geq 2$ be an integer.
+A reduction $\eta$ of $\Phi$ to $\Phi'$ is called \emph{$k$-good} if \begin{itemize}